Moo64c/moo64c.github.io/_posts/2022-08-20-Query Grouping.md

 In practice, we saw an overall improvement in performance after implementing Query Grouping in specific API calls.
 It is implemented only for Cassandra through Communicator with plans for expansion, but that might take a while. `query_grouping` also forces developers to name the groups, allowing us to expose configuration to turn a specific query group back to "non-grouped" flow if a problem is detected.

 ### Fresh Samples - How does Query Grouping look like?
-Let's say we have the functions `notify_heroes`,`notify_villans` which have some side effect but do not directly affect each other.
+Let's say we have the functions `notify_heroes`,`notify_villans` which have some side effect (`notify(...)`) but do not directly affect each other.
 Each of the functions contains two queries and does something with their result.
 These functions run one after the other:

 ```lua
 function notify_heroes()